yagutaro/dsc-inferential-statistics-section-intro-hbs-ds-060120/README.md

 ### Sampling

 We'll start by providing an introduction to the idea of **_Sampling_** - selecting a subset of a population to survey.
-We then start to introduce some statistics related to sampling, explaining and showing how to calculuate the standard error.
+We'll then start to introduce some statistics related to sampling by explaining and showing how to calculate the standard error.

 ### The Central Limit Theorem